bibleexchange/courses/poetry/en/200_psalms-introdutction.md

 2. 42-72 — Exodus — concerning Israel as a nation.
 The counsels of God concerning Israel’s ruin, redeemer, and redemption.
 Closes with a Benediction and double Amen.
 3. 73-89 — Leviticus — concerning God’s sanctuary.
 Closes with a Benediction and double Amen.
 4. 90-106 — Numbers — concerning Israel in relation to the nations.
 Closes with a Benediction, Amen, and Hallelujah.
 5. 107-150 — Deuteronomy — concerning God and His Word.
-Closes with five psalms, each beginning and ending with “Hallelujah”.
+Closes with five psalms, each beginning and ending with “Hallelujah”.-->